ceane/la/README.md

   * Figma 💡
     > A fantastic design tool I've been looking for.
 Switched from Sketch to Figma for my design workflow.
   * Data Science is growing as an industry!
+  * Do Trello boards for year to year development

 ## 2015 / life?
 * 🎯 Goals / Retrospect